ahmadhuss/accounting/README.md

 # Accounting Overview

-The following nemonic can help us to understand what Debit and Credit represents in any Accounting software.
+The following documentation presents some general concepts used in accounting.

 **Fundamentals:**